sciZer0/newdiscoveries/a/README.md

 * EASY TO UNDERSTAND<br>
 * ABOUT DISCOVERIES<br>
 * FUNDAMENTAL ERRORS IN SCIENCE<br>
-* CONTEXT<br>
+* CONTEXT IN BRIEF<br>
 * START<br>

 ## FIRST OF ALL
 Science now is a fundamentally illogical/wrong thing being taken on faith.
-The scientific system itself is much like a religious sect. <i>More on this below.</i>
+The scientific system itself is much like a religious sect. <i>More detail on this a bit below.</i>

-Essentially, all I have is logic.
+All I have is logic.

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.